kubecost/docs/integrations/postgres-integration.md

 Prerequisites:

 - A running Postgres instance that is reachable by Kubecost.
+- Credentials for a Postgres user which has `CREATE`, `INSERT`, and `UPDATE` permissions on the database.

 ### Step 1: Configure Helm values

-The YAML provided below is an example of how to configure the Postgres integration in your Helm values file.
+The below YAML is an example of how to configure the Postgres integration in your Helm values file.
 Notice that there are four different cronjobs being created (2 allocation queries, 1 asset query, 1 cloudCost query).
 Each cronjob is configured to run every `12h` and write to their respective tables in the Postgres database.

 ```yaml
 global: